wegotpop/principles-and-practices/practices/technical-proposals.md

 ## Structure

-The proposal should have the following sections as a minimum but depending on the nature of the proposal there may be addtional sections to describe the idea fully.
+The proposal should have the following sections as a minimum but depending on the nature of the proposal there may be additional sections to describe the idea fully.

 Once a proposal is discussed then the document can also be updated with the record of the discussion including any follow up questions and answers.